AngularBootCamp/abc/README.md

 available here to use in class, or for the web at large to refer to as (hopefully) high quality examples of specific Angular topics.

-Initially these examples contain very little explanation; we provide the explanation during the Angular Boot Class.
-In the future we hope to add more explanation in line here, but this material is fundamentally about supporting our class effort.
+Initially these examples contain very little explanation; we provide the explanation during Angular Boot Camp.
+In the future we hope to add more explanation text, but this material is fundamentally about supporting our class effort.

 ## Topic List